HawkeyeReport - Iowa True Freshmen Tracker

 Iowa True Freshmen Tracker

-Under the NCAA's new rules, college football players can see action in up to four games and still maintain their redshirt year.
+Under the NCAA's new rules a year ago, college football players can see action in up to four games and still maintain their redshirt year if it is still available.
 HawkeyeReport.com will be tracking Iowa's true freshmen this season to see how many games they play and which ones will still be able to redshirt at the end of the year.
 Once they play in their fifth game, the redshirt is officially off.

 |PLAYER